 Tobacco can interfere with milk production.
-Nicotine from tobacco also passes into breast milk and can cause crying, irritability and insomnia.
-Try to avoid smoking just before feeding.
+Nicotine from tobacco and electronic cigarette also passes through breast milk and can cause crying, irritability, and insomnia to the breastfed child.
+Try to avoid smoking or vaping just before feeding.

-Talk to your doctor if you are thinking about using pharmacological aids such as patches or nicotine gum to quit smoking.
+Talk to your doctor if you want to use quit-smoking products such as patches or nicotine gum.

-Even if you do smoke, breastfeeding provides many benefits for you and your baby, including protecting him from respiratory infections.
+Even if you do smoke or vape, breastfeeding provides many benefits for you and your baby, including protection from respiratory infections.